Strong Duality for a Multiple-Good Monopolist: Characterizing Optimal Finite-Menu Mechanisms

-We now present an example of applying our characterization to prove optimality of a mechanism that makes a take-it-or-leave-it offer for the grand bundle.
-This result applies to a setting with arbitrarily many items, which is relatively rare in the optimal mechanism design literature.

-\chrisnote{ We consider a setting with $n$ iid goods whose values are uniform on $(c,c+1)$.
-By a simple concentration bound, we can see that the ratio of the revenue achievable by grand bundling to the social welfare goes to 1 when either $n$ or $c$ goes to infinity.
-This implies that grand-bundling is optimal or close to optimal for large values of $n$ and $c$.
-Indeed, the following theorem shows that, for every n, grand bundling is the optimal mechanism for large values of $c$. }
+We now present an example application of our characterization result to determine the optimality of mechanisms that make a take-it-or-leave-it offer of the grand bundle of all items at some price.
+Our result applies to a setting with arbitrarily many items, which is relatively rare in the literature.
+More specifically, we consider a setting with $n$ iid goods whose values are uniformly distributed on $[c,c+1]$.
+It is easy to see that the ratio of the revenue achievable by grand bundling to the social welfare goes to 1 when either $n$ or $c$ goes to infinity.\footnote{This follows by setting a price for the grand-bundle equal to $(c + \frac 1 2) n - \sqrt{n} \log{c n}$ and noting that a straightforward application of Hoeffding's inequality gives that the bundle is accepted with probability close to 1.} This implies that grand-bundling is optimal or close to optimal for large values of $n$ and $c$.
+Indeed, the following theorem shows that, for every $n$, grand bundling is the optimal mechanism for large values of $c$.

-\begin{theorem} For any integer $n > 0$ there exists a $c_0$ such that for all $c \ge c_0$, the optimal mechanism for selling $n$ iid goods whose values are uniform on $(c,c+1)$ is a take-it-or-leave-it offer for the grand bundle. \end{theorem}
+\begin{theorem} For any integer $n > 0$ there exists a $c_0$ such that for all $c \ge c_0$, the optimal mechanism for selling $n$ iid goods whose values are uniform on $[c,c+1]$ is a take-it-or-leave-it offer for the grand bundle. \end{theorem}

 \begin{remark} \cite{Pavlov11} proved the above result for two items, and explicitly solved for $c_0 \approx 0.077$.
 In our proof, for simplicity of analysis, we do not attempt to exactly compute $c_0$ as a function of $n$. \end{remark}